There are some things in life that are meant to go together like peanut butter and jelly, weddings and the chicken dance, and steaks and the grill.

 Third in the grading scale of beef that is available to consumers is Select, a much leaner option that is more susceptible to drying out during the cooking process due to the lack of moisture created by internal fat.

-Equally worth noting is the Certified Angus Beef (“CAB”) label on some beef.
+Equally worth noting is the Certified Angus Beef® brand label found at select retailers.
 Introduced in 1978 as a means of promoting the consistency and quality of beef from black Angus cattle, CAB is well marbled beef comparable to the Prime or Choice grades above.
 In order to receive that CAB stamp of approval, beef must meet 10 scientific criteria for marbling, size, and uniformity.

 DRY AGED VS. WET AGED